-Spring 2024 Flexibility Survey Results
+2024 Flexibility Survey Results

-Thank you to the 2378 members who took the Spring 2024 HUCTW Flexibility Survey!
+Thank you to the 2378 members who took the 2024 HUCTW Flexibility Survey!
 The data and stories collected in this survey allow us to better understand how our members experience and access flexibility in their jobs and to identify which areas need more attention.
 We will be sending out similar surveys in the future, which will inform our work with members on a day-to-day basis, as well as help us prepare for future policy work and contract negotiations.
 Below is a summary of some key data and quotes from the Spring 2024 survey.

 Remote Work: Overview